snowman-repos/book/project_managers/README.md

 For an example functional specification document template, see _Appendix C: Functional Specifications_.

 #### The Users

+Right at the top of the specs is what everyone foremost in their minds throughout the project - the users.

+This can be a simple reiteration of the target demographic described in the original project proposal / scope of work.
+What we might want to consider is:

+* Who the average users are
+* Where they are from
+* What languages they speak
+* How old they are
+* What jobs they do
+* What they are interested in
+* What other web products they use
+* What devices they use
+* What time they usually interact with the web
+* What their internet connections are like

+All of these factors can and should influence content, design, and implementation decisions.
+For example older users might require more formal language and larger font sizes.
+Users on slower connections might require a more heavily optimised payload.
+Users on touch screen devices will obviously need to use tap, swipe and drag gestures rather than clicks, hovers, and keyboard shortcuts.

+Hopefully this research has been done already by this point and the information is at hand.
+Maybe the project owner may be able to provide some insight, especially if they have any existing web projects from which to draw data.

 #### Performance Budget

 #### Information Architecture
 #### Content Guidelines
 #### Wireframes